Div9411/divCrust/readme.md

-# DivCrust - Order Your Favorite Pizza
+# DivCrust - Order Your Favorite Pizza Instantly

 DivCrust is a fully-responsive web application designed to simplify the pizza ordering process.
 Users can enjoy a seamless experience with features such as adding/removing multiple pizzas, a user-friendly order form, and the option to use their current location as the delivery address.
 Additionally, users can prioritize their orders for faster delivery and receive a unique order ID for future reference.